Our Governing Board is made of representatives from our six world regions:

 Anguyo has practised as an optometrist since 1987 in parts of Africa and the UK.
 He is currently Managing Director of Golden Eye Surgery and Optical Services and Executive Director and an optometrist for Med Optics Group.
 Anguyo is the Co-founder the Optometrists Association of Uganda (OAU) and was Chairman of the association 2007-2013.
 He is current President of the International Christian Chamber of Commerce (ICCC) Uganda Chapter and President of the African Council Optometrists (AFCO).

-Anguyo is “the coordinator of Optometry program at Makerere University” and also Principal Chief Trainer of Ophthalmologists: Refraction course at Mbarara University and has been in this role since 2010.
+Anguyo is “the coordinator and lecturer of Optometry program at Makerere University” and also Principal Chief Trainer of Ophthalmologists: Refraction course at Mbarara University and has been in this role since 2010.

 Anguyo is married and blessed with 4 children.